top of page

 It involves the act of assembling or accumulating items or individuals into a unified whole or group.
 For example, one can gather firewood, gather data for research, or gather friends for a gathering.
 "Gather" can also mean to obtain or acquire information, knowledge, or evidence through various means such as observation, research, or conversation.
 In this sense, it implies the act of gathering information from different sources or gathering one's thoughts to formulate a conclusion or understanding.
 Additionally, "gather" can refer to the act of pulling or drawing together something, like gathering fabric to create pleats or gathering clouds indicating an impending storm.
 Overall, the verb "gather" encompasses the ideas of collecting, assembling, accumulating, obtaining, and pulling together in various contexts.

-Example sentences of gather
+Example sentences containing gather

 1. The students gather in the library to study together.